 Canon 5DS w/ 100mm L Macro lens

-- Profoto Air Remote TTL-C
+Profoto Air Remote TTL-C

 Tether Tools USB 3.0 cable with Tetherboost Pro.

-- Tether Tools JerkStopper A Clamp (This has saved me from jerking my cable out of my computer many times)
+Tether Tools JerkStopper A Clamp (This has saved me from jerking my cable out of my computer many times)

 MacBook Pro running Capture One Pro